What is collective bargaining? What is the faculty union contract?

 What is a unit merger card campaign, and how does it work?

-A merger card campaign is essentially a petition campaign for those working under our union’s postdoc contract to choose to be represented under the contract for full-time faculty and graduate workers..
-Under New Jersey labor law, if a majority (50 percent plus one) of the people represented sign cards to join another bargaining unit, a state agency called the Public Employment Relations Commission (PERC) will certify the combined unit.
-Before going to PERC, the unions can ask Rutgers to honor the wishes of its petition signers and simply agree to the merged bargaining units.
+A merger card campaign is essentially a petition campaign for those working under our union’s postdoc contract to choose to be represented under the contract for full-time faculty and graduate workers.
+Under New Jersey labor law, if a majority (50 percent plus one) of the people represented sign cards to join another bargaining unit, we will ask Rutgers to honor the wishes of its petition signers and simply agree to the merged bargaining units.

 Other Rutgers academic workers in separate bargaining units—the Biomedical and Health Sciences of New Jersey AAUP (AAUP-BHSNJ) and the Part-Time Faculty Lecturer Chapter (PTLFC-AAUP-AFT)—recently completed similar campaigns within a few months, signing up 1,100 and 700 workers respectively in favor of unit mergers with the full-time faculty and grad worker unit.